 Teams will play in between 5-8 tournaments with the older ages playing in more than the younger aged teams.
 Coaches and families will be responsible for identifying the tournaments which best fit their team.
 Early in the season, we may host intra-squad games and local scrimmages to get game competitive reps before the season starts.

-Coaches will determine whether they will participate in an established league (e.g. KCBL) or a customized league based on their discretion.
+Coaches will determine whether they will participate in an established league (e.g. KCBL, WSBL) or a customized league based on their discretion.

-The team head coach will determine roster size of 11-12 players.
+The team head coach will determine a roster size of 11-12 players.

-The player season cost will range from about $1,200 to $1,600 based on age and excludes uniform costs.
-Our 12U teams participate in the Cooperstown Dreams Park experience, so their team costs will be higher.
-Cooperstown costs are separate and generally handled via team fundraising.
+For the 9u-11u teams, the player season cost will range from about $1,300 to $1,600 based on age and excludes uniform costs.
+Our 12u teams participate in the Cooperstown Dreams Park experience, so their team costs will be higher.
+For the 13u-14u level, Top Pick Athletics is responsible for establishing the player season costs.